L1a6/profile-card/README.md

 ### Contact Us
 The Contact Us page includes a simple, elegant contact form that allows visitors to reach out.
-It uses the same glassmorphic theme for consistency, featuring smooth field animations and a soft cyan "Send Message" button with a glimmer effect.
+It uses the same glassmorphic theme for consistency, featuring smooth field animations.
 A “Back to Profile” button is placed at the bottom for easy navigation back to the main profile card.

 ---